Mihir-Ai-lab/Heartbeat-Classification/README.md

 If you have any questions or need assistance, please post in the competition forum or contact our support team at support@ostrich-ai.com.

+Further details regaridng the exact competition dates & how to participate will be shared on the [community](https://nas.io/ostrich-ai)

 We look forward to your innovative solutions and wish you the best of luck!